underscoreio/underscoreio/src/html/_posts/2016-06-27-opaque-transparent-interpreters.md

 Randomness is an effect (a function that generates a random value breaks substitution, as it returns a different value each time it is called) and so we can use the `Random` monad to control this effect.
 The `Random` monad is very simple to implement and make a good case study of different implementation techniques.

 Let's look at two different implementation strategies.
-For bonus points I've implemented a [cats] monad instance for both, but this is entirely optional.
+For bonus points I've implemented a [cats] monad instance for both, but this has no bearing on the point I'm making.

 The first strategy is to reify the methods to an algebraic data type.

 ```scala
 import cats.Monad